 Why it is Different

 In some states, it is legally required that only certain staff positions are able to publish an agenda for a municipality board or commission.
-Due to the diverse client base that CivicPlus hosts, we have clients with different government structures and many different states and counties that utilize this system.
+Due to the diverse client base that CivicPlus hosts, we have clients with different government structures in many different states and counties that utilize this system.
 In order to provide a system that can abide by each communities local law and to provide ease of use in this system, CivicPlus has built a workflow into the Agenda Center Module.

 For this reason, the Agenda Center requires a user to have Owner rights in the module to be able to publish an agenda to be visible by the public.
 Because of this, your office can have many publishers who are all able to create, build and edit agendas for review, however, only owners and system administrators will have the ability to publish agendas.